quocdeptraibodoi19/Climate_DE_Project/README.md

 ## Data Sources’ schemas:

-There are 3 MySQL databases stored in AWS RDD.
+There are 3 MySQL databases stored in AWS RDS.
 Those schemas are shown below:

 ![Untitled](Visualization/Untitled%201.png)